 Close reading of the eighteenth-century Chinese novel The Dream of the Red Chamber in translation, with some attention to secondary and theoretical materials.
 The novel is used to examine humanistic questions, including what it means to read across cultures.

-A study of Shakespeare’s Tempest in relation to its ancient and contemporary sources and its extensive influence on literature (poems, drama, fiction, essays), the arts (film, opera, visual arts), and cultural theory from the seventeenth century to the present.
+A study of Shakespeare’s Tempest in relation to its ancient and contemporary sources and its extensive influence on literature, the arts, and cultural theory from the seventeenth century to the present.
 Examples from Europe, The Americas, Africa, and Asia.

 Exploration of the Parthenon in history, including its religious, political, and cultural functions, as well as the history of encountering and interpreting the Parthenon across all media (archeology, architecture, art, film, literature, photography) from antiquity to hypermodernity.